microsoft/BotBuilder-Samples/SPEC.md

 -	Samples should use published packages, available on NuGet or npmjs
 -	Each sample sits in its own folder
 -	Each sample folder is named as “\<\#\>. \<KEY SCENARIO INTRODUCED BY THE SAMPLE\>”
--	Each solution/ project is named as “\<KEY SCENARIO INTRODUCED BY THE SAMPLE\>”
+-	Each project is named as “\<KEY SCENARIO INTRODUCED BY THE SAMPLE\>”
--	C# - each sample has its own solution file

 ## Static Code Analysis